 Besides the protection requirements – distinctness, uniformity and stability – Article 6 of the 1991 Act of the UPOV Convention (here) (for the CPVR system seen here Article 6 of Council Regulation (EC) No 2100/94) mentions that plant variety rights shall be granted for varieties which are new.

-In a market economy, the breeder that provides the general public with a significant breeding contribution is reward with an exclusive right to commercial exploitation of the breeding result.
-As such a reward cannot be granted contrary to the rules laid down by the common organization of markets, the exclusive right is timely limited.
+In a market economy, the breeder that provides the general public with a significant breeding contribution is rewarded with an exclusive right for commercial exploitation of the breeding result, which, however, must be timely limited in order to advance competition.

 Enrichment, however, is only possible if the breeding result is indeed new, i.e. not universally accessible by the general public.
 In contrast thereto, know varieties, i.e. varieties that are not different from what is previously know, do not enrich the public.

 Expressed differently, the justification for exclusive rights, such as plant variety rights, lies in the contribution of the breeder having created something unknown.
-For this reason and in addition to the protection requirements “distinctness, uniformity and stability” Article 6 of the 1991 Act of the UPOV Convention (regarding the CPVR system Article 6 of Council Regulation (EC) No 2100/94) provides that Community plant variety rights shall be granted for varieties which are “new”.
+For this reason and in addition to the protection requirements “distinctness, uniformity and stability” Article 6 of the 1991 Act of the UPOV Convention (regarding the CPVR system see here Article 6 of Council Regulation (EC) No 2100/94) provides that Community plant variety rights shall be granted for varieties which are “new”.
 In contrast to patent law, which excludes patenting of discoveries, plant varieties that have existed but have not yet been discovered can also be protected if they meet the DUS requirements.

 Published on May 15, 2021